Skip to main content

 Myth #2 – “Lesbian women can be seduced by ‘the right guy.’”

-Although “lesbian” has remained one of the most searched-for terms on popular porn sites over the past few years, the majority of mainstream porn isn’t necessarily made for a lesbian audience at all, but for cisgender, heterosexual men.
+Although “lesbian” has remained one of the most searched-for terms on popular porn sites over the past few years, the majority of mainstream porn isn’t necessarily made for a lesbian audience at all but for cisgender, heterosexual men.
 Not to mention mainstream porn gets a lot of things wrong about LGBTQ+ sex in general.

 What do real lesbians think about lesbian porn?
 In a viral Buzzfeed video from a few years ago, “lesbian porn” was critiqued by women who are lesbians who pointed out the ridiculous fake fantasies of the genre.
-While it’s too triggering to embed here, the video reinforces that it’s predominantly guys who watch it and it’s predominantly made for guys.
+While it’s too triggering to embed here, the video reinforces that it’s predominantly guys who watch it, and it’s predominantly made for guys.
 Lesbian relationships do not exist to be a fetish for heterosexual men, yet porn often sells the “fantasy” that lesbian women can be seduced by the “right guy.”

 Related: How Porn Can Misrepresent and Fetishize LGBTQ+ Individuals and Relationships

-The simple fact is, lesbian women can’t just be “seduced” by the “right guys,” nor is it every lesbian’s goal to seduce non-lesbian women—no matter how much porn aims to fantasize those ideas.
+The simple fact is lesbian women, can’t just be “seduced” by the “right guys,” nor is it every lesbian’s goal to seduce non-lesbian women—no matter how much porn aims to fantasize those ideas.

 Myth #3 – “Pleasurable penetration happens with no preparation.”

-Dr. Joseph Terlizzi, a colon and rectal surgeon, says that people being penetrated during anal sex need to take time to prepare their bodies in order to avoid getting hurt.
+Dr. Joseph Terlizzi, a colon and rectal surgeon, says that people being penetrated during anal sex need to take time to prepare their bodies to avoid getting hurt.
 If not, “you’ll run the risk of tearing skin” or, in some cases, severely damaging your body.

 Related: One-Sided Orgasms: Porn Sites’ Popular Videos Don’t Show Mutual Pleasure

-Myth #4 – “Bisexual women want to have sex with everyone, all the time.”
+Myth #4 – “Bisexual women want to have sex with everyone all the time.”

 Porn sells the idea that bisexual individuals are hypersexual, serial cheaters, and always interested in a sexual encounter whenever and with whoever.
-What porn clearly gets incorrect is that bisexual individuals, like everyone else, have individual libidos, desires, and longing for connection.
+What porn gets incorrect is that bisexual individuals, like everyone else, have individual libidos, desires, and longing for connection.

 Portraying a person as a fetish is a dehumanizing misrepresentation.
 Sexual orientation is not a fetish.